jeffreyadamo/05_3rdPartyAPIs_WorkDayScheduler/README.md

 # 05 Third-Party APIs: Work Day Scheduler

 ## Objective:
-Create a simple calendar application that allows the user to save events for each hour of the day.
-This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.

-You'll need to use the [Moment.js](https://momentjs.com/) library to work with date and time.
-Be sure to read the documentation carefully and concentrate on using Moment.js in the browser.
+Provide a functional work day schedule application that provides the user the current time, an area to take notes at each time hour of the day, and have each time block's color represent it's time relative to the current time.
+Be able to save tasks and revisit later.

 ## User Story